thi-ng/umbrella/packages/errors/README.md

 ## About

-Custom error types and error factory functions
+Custom error types and error factory functions.

 This package defines the following error types & helper functions to throw them: